HAS-Tools-Fall2020/homework-shwetanarkhede/Submissions/Week 15/Narkhede_HW15.md

 ## Name: Shweta Narkhede
 #### Submission date: Dec 6th, 2020
 ___
+#### Grade
+3/3 - Nice work, sorry to hear that it was challenging to run.
+It sounds like you ran into very similar issues as other people in the class.
+Hopefully we can discuss more in class tomorrow.
+___
 ## **Assignment Questions**

 1. **What resources did you request on Ocelote?
 How long did you wait in the queue for your job to run and how long did it take to run?**